How Credit Suisse got tangled in the Archegos Wall Street chaos

 The Securities and Exchange Commission is reportedly investigating the fund.
 The SEC declined to comment.

-But Archegos’ problems have also prompted some to question Wall Street again needs tighter regulations.
+But Archegos’s problems have also prompted some to question whether Wall Street again needs tighter regulations.

 “The collapse of Archegos Capital Management and the billions of dollars in losses to investors and other market participants is a vivid demonstration of the havoc that errant large investment vehicles called ‘family offices’ can wreak on our financial markets,” Dan M. Berkovitz, a commissioner on the Commodity Futures Trading Commission, said in a statement.

-In a tweet, Sen. Elizabeth Warren (D-Mass.), a frequent critic of Wall Street, said the fund’s “meltdown had all the makings of a dangerous situation.”
+In a tweet, Warren, a frequent critic of Wall Street, said the fund’s “meltdown had all the makings of a dangerous situation.”

 “Regulators need more than luck to fend off risks to the financial system: we need transparency and strong oversight so the next hedge fund blowup doesn’t take the economy down with it,” she said.